sbernheim4/excoptional/README.md

  * (val: Option<A>) => Option<B>.
  *
  * A curried version of map.
 First accepts the transformation
- * function, then the option.
+ * function, and returns a function that accepts the Option.
  *
  * @example
  * ```